Invite Speaker I:

 Bio-Sketch

-Assistant Professor of Harbin Institute of Technology, Shenzhen, China
+Assistant Professor of Beijing Institute of Technolgoy, China